Inheritance Tax for Unmarried Couples: Understanding Risks and Benefits

 Risks for Unmarried Couples

-Loss of Tax-Free Allowance
+Loss of outside the scope of IHT Allowance

 Complications in Estate Planning